dennisbirch/dbbbuilder-swift/README.md

 _columnsToIndex_: A String array of names of properties that should be indexed in the database file.

-_unique_: A Bool value telling DBBBuilder to create UNIQUE indexes.
+_unique_: An optional Bool value telling DBBBuilder to create UNIQUE indexes.
 It is set to False by default.

 #### DBBStorageType <a name="dbbstoragetype"> </a>